-FR Y-6

-Page 1 of 2

-OMB Number 7100-0297 Approval expires November 30, 2019

-Date of Report (top-tier holding company's fiscal year-end):

-December 31, 2018

-Month / Day / Year

-na

-Reporter's Legal Entity Identifier (LEI) (20-Character LEI Code)

-Reporter's Name, Street, and Mailing Address

-JCO Ventures, LLC

-Legal Title of Holding Company

-PO Box 769

-(Mailing Address of th e Holding Company) Street / P.O.
-Box

-Union SC 29379

-City State Zip Code

-100 East Main Street

-Physical Location (if different from mailing address)

-Person to whom questions about this report should be directed:

-J. Carlisle Oxner, III CEO

-Name Title

-864-427-1213

-Area Code / Phone Number / Extens ion

-864-466-4610

-Area Code / FAX Number

-coxner@arthurstatebank.com

-E-mail Address

-na

-Address (URL) for the Holding Company's web page

-Is confidential treatment requested for any portion of this report submission?
-0=No 1=Yes 0 In accordance with the General Instructions for this report (check only one), rt a letter justifying this request is being provided along with the report 2. a letter justifying this request has been provided s eparately NOTE: Information for which confidential treatment is be must be provided separately and labeled as "confidential." ing requested
+to, an information collection unless it displays a currently valid OMB control number.
+Date of Report (top-tier holding company's fiscal year-end): December 31, 2019 Month / Day / Year Reporter's Legal Entity Identifier (LEI) (20-Character LEI Code) Reporter's Name, Street, and Mailing Address FOJ Management Company, LLC Legal Title of Holding Company PO Box 769 (Mailing Address of the Holding Company) Street / P.O.
+Box Union 29379 SC State Zip Code 100 East Main Street Physical Location (if different from mailing address) Person to whom questions about this report should be directed: CEO J. Carlisle Oxner, III 864-427-1213 Area Code / Phone Number / Extension 864-466-4610 Area Code / FAX Number coxner@arthurstatebank.com E-mail Address Address (URL) for the Holding Company's web page Is confidential treatment requested for any portion of this report submission?
+In accordance with the General Instructions for this report (check only one), 1. a letter justifying this request is being provided along with the report 2. a letter justifying this request has been provided separately ...
+NOTE: Information for which confidential treatment is being requested must be provided separately and labeled as "confidential."

 Public reporting burden for this information collection is estimated to vary from 1.3 to 101 hours per response, with an average of 5.50 hours per response, including time to gather and maintain data in the required form and to review instructions and complete the information collection.
 Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden to: Secretary, Board of Governors of the Federal Reserve System, 20th and C Streets, NW, Washington, DC 20551, and to the Office of Management and Budget, Paperwork Reduction Project (7100-0297), Washington, DC 20503.
-03/2018